Building Choreonoid-related Packages¶

 git clone https://github.com/choreonoid/choreonoid_joy.git

-choreonoid_ros_samples : samples for using ROS with Choreonoid
+choreonoid_ros_samples : Samples for using ROS with Choreonoid

 Please keep the contents of each repository as up-to-date as possible.